 When the DJ or band leader calls for all of the unmarried women to head to the dance floor so the bride can toss the bouquet, your instinct might be to head to the bar or the ladies' room to avoid being singled out.
 The good news is, there's no need to hide at all!
 No matter your relationship status, if you don't want to participate in the bouquet toss, it's totally up to you.
 (After all, elbows and stiletto heels can be dangerous, even if you're trying to stay on the fringes of the crowd!)

-__See more: The Best Wedding Bouquet Toss Songs __
+See more: 82 Best Wedding Bouquet Toss Songs